-The CFC is a government-sanctioned means of collecting charitable contributions from federal employees.
-It runs every year from September to December, during which volunteer representatives make “100% contact” with their fellow employees to inform them of the charitable giving campaign.
+The CFC, which has been announced through a variety of official releases, is a government-sanctioned means of collecting charitable contributions from federal employees.
+It runs every year from September to December (CFC-Overseas runs a slightly different schedule), during which volunteer representatives make “100% contact” with their fellow employees to inform them of the charitable giving campaign.
 Military members (and other government employees) are given the opportunity to make one-time contributions or give monthly deductions from their paychecks to any of thousands of approved charities.

 Why should a Christian use the CFC?

 For example, some Christians budget so as to give their “monthly” gift to their church on the first Sunday of the month.
-However, others might choose to split the gift across the Sundays of the month–even if they have the total amount at the beginning of the month.
+However, others might choose to split the gift across the Sundays of the month — even if they have the total amount at the beginning of the month.
 They may do this for a variety of reasons, but some may do it simply so that people see them putting money in the plate every week.
-This may avoid causing other to think that they aren’t giving to the church; while this may seem superficial, it might be important for children to see a family routine of giving or important to a first time visitor someone has invited from their workplace.
+While this may seem superficial, it might be important for children to see their parents’ routine of giving or important to a first time visitor someone has invited from their workplace.

 Christians who like a simple, paycheck-based planned giving system or who have difficulty remembering to contribute their offering may find the CFC useful.